 The content of BuildingEnergy Boston is curated by a volunteer committee of NESEA members, who collectively put in hundreds of hours throughout the year to ensure that sessions are data-driven, diverse and genuinely useful to attendees.
-To be a part of this year's planning committee, contact Miriam Aylward, Program Director.
+To be a part of next year's planning committee, please contact Miriam Aylward.

 2019 Conference Co-Chairs